Contact UsInvestorsCareersMediaScienceContact Us

 Results from clinical trials are submitted to regulatory agencies to obtain a licence prior to it being made available to patients.
 The European Medical Agency (EMA) is responsible for regulatory approval of new drugs within the European union (EU), whilst the Medicines and Healthcare products Regulatory Agency (MHRA) is responsible within Great Britain.
 After a drug has been approved by the EMA or MHRA, health assessment bodies like the National Institute for Health and Care Excellence (NICE) and the Scottish Medicines Consortium (SMC) assess whether the treatment can be made available for routine use on the NHS.

-Phase 44
+Phase 43

-Pfizer Clinical Trials in the UK
+Pfizer clinical trials in the UK

-Find a UK Trial
+Find a UK trial

 The National Institute for Health Research (NIHR) provides a comprehensive list of clinical research studies running in the UK.